God's Spiritual Language

 “But the disciples did not understand any of these things.
 The meaning was hidden from them, and they did not comprehend what He was saying.”
 Luke 18:14 BSB

 “Do you still not understand?
 Do you not remember the five loaves for the five thousand, and how many basketfuls you gathered?
 Or the seven loaves for the four thousand, and how many basketfuls you gathered?
 How do you not understand that I was not telling you about bread?
+But beware of the leaven of the Pharisees and Sadducees.”
+Matthew 16:10 BSB

 When Jesus talked about bread, He was not worried about what to eat.
 He meant the bread of heaven, the word of God.
-And though He told them about His crucifixion and resurrection more than once, they could not fully understand what was to come.
+And though He told them about His crucifixion and resurrection more than once, they could not understand, much less accept, what was to come.
 Jesus called His body a temple, a tabernacle of God.
-He did speak of how it would be torn down and raised up again.
+He spoke of how it would be torn down and raised up again, enraging the scribes and Pharisees because they thought he meant the literal Temple of God.

 Because the disciples did not comprehend with their limited natural understanding, they were devastated and lost when He died.
 It did not matter that they had walked with Him and learned from Him for over three years.
 They did not have the spiritual capacity through the indwelling presence of Jesus Christ to know what to expect.
-He spoke in metaphors, using spiritual language that cannot be understood literally.
-Why would the Lord not teach us, today, in the same way that He taught the disciples, particularly since He is now within us and the holy spirit is available.
+They, too, hoped Jesus would establish His kingdom in the earth, freeing the people from Roman rule.

+God reveals the spiritual meaning of His words as we seek to understand, worshiping Him in spirit and in truth.
+The holy spirit is our source of spiritual understanding of the special, veiled God-language used in the Bible.
 What God said happened in the Old Testament happened.
 Period.
-What it is to mean to us, today, requires a relationship with God that reveals His spiritual truth and wisdom in it all.
-Paul said:
+What it is to mean to us today, however, requires a relationship with God that reveals His spiritual truth and wisdom in the scriptures.
+Expanding on the passage from Corinthians, Paul said:

 “But as it is written, ‘Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.’
 But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.